kedro-org/kedro/docs/source/04_user_guide/11_ipython.md

 ### IPython loader

-The script `kedro/extras/ipython/ipython_loader.py` helps to locate IPython startup directory and run all Python scripts in it when working with Jupyter notebooks and IPython sessions.
+The script `tools/ipython/ipython_loader.py` helps to locate IPython startup directory and run all Python scripts in it when working with Jupyter notebooks and IPython sessions.
 It should work identically not just within a Kedro project, but also with any project that contains IPython startup scripts.

 This script will automatically locate `.ipython/profile_default/startup` directory starting from the current working directory and going up the directory tree.
-If the directory was found, all Python scripts in it are be executed.
+If the directory was found, all Python scripts in it are executed.

 > *Note:* This script will only run startup scripts from the first encountered `.ipython/profile_default/startup` directory.
 All consecutive `.ipython` directories higher up in the directory tree will be disregarded.